DiljotSG/wave-music-player/README.md

 ### Incomplete Features

-The following features were not completed this iteration due to the listed user stories that were not completed.
+The following features were not completed this iteration due to the incompleted user stories listed below.
 These user stories will be moved to the next iteration along with [Choose the folders that contain music](https://code.cs.umanitoba.ca/comp3350-summer2019/team-ten-10/issues/37) from Iteration 1.

 * Sort Music
   * [Sort by most played songs](https://code.cs.umanitoba.ca/comp3350-summer2019/team-ten-10/issues/28)